-The Compensation Committee sets individual target incentive opportunities for EIP, expressed as a percentage of each participant's annual base salary, using the same criteria as described above for annual base salary.
+The Compensation Committee sets individual target incentive opportunities which are expressed as a percentage of each participant's annual base salary, using the same criteria as described above for annual base salary.
 The target incentive opportunities are reviewed by the Compensation Committee each year.
-Following such review, the Compensation Committee determined that the NEO target incentive opportunities for fiscal year 2020 should not change from fiscal year 2019 given that the annual base salaries of the NEOs were increased in fiscal year 2020 and would have the effect of increasing their 2020 incentive opportunities.
+Following such review, the Compensation Committee determined that the NEO target incentive opportunities for all NEOs other than the CEO for fiscal year 2021 should not change from fiscal year 2020 given that the annual base salaries of the NEOs were increased in fiscal year 2021 and would have the effect of increasing their 2021 incentive opportunities.
+The CEO's target incentive opportunity for fiscal year 2021 was increased to 90% from 80% in fiscal year 2020 in order to be more competitive with the market.

-Name 2020 Target Incentive (% of Base Salary)
+Name 2021 Target Incentive (% of Base Salary)

-Emily Leproust 80%
+Emily Leproust 90%

 Jim Thorburn 50%

 William Banyai 50%

 Patrick Finn 50%

 Patrick Weiss 50%